Has your child ever brought home homework with a name-collection box?

 No?
 That was just me?

-I don’t know how widespread these name-collection boxes are.
-They’re part of the Everyday Math Curriculum and I’ve seen them come up in 1st grade and 2nd grade.
-I’m not entirely sure if other curriculums use it.
+I don’t know how widespread the idea of a name-collection box is.
+It’s part of the Everyday Math Curriculum and I’ve seen them come up in 1st grade and 2nd grade for my daughters.
+I’m not entirely sure if other curriculum use it.
 If they don’t, I think they should!
 Once I started looking at these, I realized a few things.

 Number 1: I like these because they add a bit of creativity to math.
 It’s like a mini brainstorming session.